stephenwaite/cms/README.md

-## medical billing software built by CMS
+## medical billing software built by s waite for CMS